Home Care Accreditation

-Established in 1988, The Joint Commission’s Home Care Accreditation program accredits more than 6,000 programs that provide home care services directly or through a contracted individual or organization.
-The following services are accredited under the Home Care Accreditation program.
+- More than 6,000 programs that provide home care services directly or through a contracted individual or organization are accredited by The Joint Commission.

-- An interactive on-site survey guided by a patient tracer process that assesses standards compliance in real-time and typical business conditions
+- An interactive onsite survey guided by an in-house specially trained and certified surveyor, using the patient tracer process that assesses standards compliance in real-time and typical business conditions.

 Joint Commission standards address the home care organization's performance in specific areas, and specify requirements to ensure that patient care and services are provided in a safe manner.
 The Joint Commission develops its standards in consultation with home care experts, providers and researchers, as well as measurement experts, purchasers and consumers.
 The Comprehensive Accreditation Manual for Home Care is available for purchase in both hardcover and electronic format.